google/pienoon/docs/src/programmers_guide/building_windows.md

     cmake -G "Visual Studio 11"
     msbuild pie_noon.sln

-#### Executing the game
+# Executing the Game

--   Right-click on the PieNoon project in the Solution Explorer pane, and select "Set as StartUp Project".
+-   Right-click on the `pie_noon` project in the Solution Explorer pane, and select "Set as StartUp Project".
 -   Select "Debug-->Start Debugging" from the menu.

 <br>